RichardsGroup/LSST_OpSim/README.md

 ### Setup
-The instructions on how to create an account on [SciServer](http://www.sciserver.org/), create a container with the necessary softwares installed and the cadence volume mounted can be found in [sciserver_opsim.pdf](./sciserver_opsim.pdf)
+The instructions on how to create an account on [SciServer](http://www.sciserver.org/), create a container with the necessary software installed and the cadence volume mounted can be found in [sciserver_opsim.pdf](./sciserver_opsim.pdf)

 ### Getting Started